-- These associate in science programs include Accounting, Fashion Merchandising and Marketing. - Students who meet eligibility criteria may elect Summer Term Abroad (ABRD4089), International Co-op (BUS4099) or Summer Work Abroad (BUS4096).
-Otherwise, students must take one International Business course and two courses selected from the College of Business. - Non-management majors may use this to fulfill a combination of management prerequisites and MGM3000/4000-level courses totaling 13.5 credits.
+- These associate in science programs include Accounting, Fashion Merchandising and Marketing. - Students meeting eligibility criteria may elect Summer Term Abroad (ABRD4089), Co-op (BUS4099) or International Business Experience (IBUS4099).
+Otherwise, students must take three courses (13.5 credits total) selected from the College of Business, the School of Technology or the School of Arts & Sciences to form a concentration. - Non-management majors may use this to fulfill a combination of management prerequisites and MGM3000/4000-level courses totaling 13.5 credits.